damianobarbati/jesm/README.md

 NODE_OPTIONS="--loader=quibble" yarn jesm *.spec.js
 ```

-⚠️ Jesm command must be run in the root of the package! ⚠️
+See (math.spec.js)[./test/match.spec.js] example on how to use `mockModule`.

+## Webstorm support

+Copy the `.jest-run` folder inside your root before running any spec with the run/debug button.

 ## References
 - <https://gils-blog.tayar.org/posts/mock-all-you-want-supporting-esm-in-testdouble-js-mocking-library/>